mpsonntag/snippets/courses/teaching/golang.md

 Go is a concurrent language, multiple tasks are normally not executed side by side in independent threads, but is rather switching between the different tasks.
-Often the two tasks are interdependent and need some for of communication between each other to reach a final goal.
+Often the two tasks are interdependent and need some form of communication between each other to reach a final goal.
 Go reduces the amount of communication between the multiple, interdependent tasks by using `goroutines` and `channels`.

 goroutines can be started independently from one another.
 They can be coupled to channels to enable interaction with the main program or other goroutines.
-This way, a task can be broken down into subtasks, that can either be run concurrently, dependent on one another or properly in parallel.
+This way, a task can be broken down into subtasks, that can either be run concurrently, dependent on one another or fully in parallel.

 Find a more detailed discussion [here](https://blog.golang.org/concurrency-is-not-parallelism).

 "[...]

-Concurrency is about dealing with a lots of things at once.
+Concurrency is about dealing with a lot of things at once.

 Parallelism is about doing lots of things at once.